croweman9/UdacityML/README.md

 ## Unsupervised Models
 #### Clustering
-Customer Segments - Who to advertise different things to on Netflix
+Customer Segments - Who to advertise different shows to on Netflix, by grouping what they have watched into clusters of similarity across all users
 #### Reinforcement Learning
-Quadcopter - Teach a drone to fly itself
+Quadcopter - Teach a drone to learn to fly itself

 ## Final Project
 #### Personal Project Choice